 This workshop and optional 4-week small group will introduce practices and coaching support for achievement of personal improvement goals that matter to us.
 The Immunity to Change™ process uncovers our sub-conscious barriers to making positive changes in our lives, and provides a framework for removing those barriers.
 Many of us experience how difficult it can be to change our behaviors, even when the change is positive and necessary.
 This process aims to enable you to accomplish specific personal improvements that are important to you, but have proven resistant to prior efforts.
 This workshop will be highly experiential, and draw on spiritual and embodiment practices to support the mind/body connection and integrate the behavior shifts that become possible through this work.

-This offering is a combination of a half-day workshop and a 4-week group.
+This offering is a combination of a half-day workshop and an optional free 4-week group.
 During the workshop participants will:

 Identify a simple, manageable, and meaningful improvement goal

 Through facilitator’s direction and peer support, move through a step-by-step mapping system to identify the undesired behavior, and the “counter commitments” and “big assumptions” they hold that prevent them from making the change they desire.

 Design a simple SMART (Safe, Measurable, Achievable, Relevant and Time-Bound) experiment to test their assumptions, and begin to try on the new desired behavior.
 This will be the first of 3-4 rounds to SMART tests that will be supported and explored through the learning group (description below)

 Learn meditative and mind/body embodiment practices to support this work

 During the optional 4-week learning group participants will:

 Continue engaging meditation and embodiment practices that support us in overcoming our resistance to change

 Work with improvement goals in a community of learning and support